 The change of vendor does not involve any cost, with the exception of any costs connected with signing the contract, such as stamp duty and security deposit (which is charged only if the payment of the bills is not is domiciled on a payment card, bank account, post office or Paypal).

-Take advantage of the discount on the list price of the energy component locked in for the first 12 months
+The "Sempre Con Te" offer with a discount on the list price of the energy component for those coming from the Protected Service

 *The price refers to the energy component only (excluding VAT and taxes) and is blocked for the first 12 months.
 This price includes network losses which are applied as defined, published and updated by ARERA. ** The price refers to the marketing and sales fee (CCV Luce) which, for the first 12 months of supply, will be equal to 144 €/POD/year (excluding VAT and taxes), to be paid on a monthly basis.

 The end of the Protected Service for electricity provided for non-vulnerable customers is set for 01/07/24.